Best Water Filters in the U.S. 2026: Brita vs PUR vs ZeroWater Compared

 In short:

-• Brita Elite → Best for long lifespan + lead reduction at everyday affordability.
+• Brita Elite → Best for long lifespan + lead reduction, everyday affordability, moderate improvement for hard water.

-• ZeroWater 5‑Stage → Best for premium purity (zero TDS), including PFAS and fluoride.
+• ZeroWater 5‑Stage → Best for premium purity (zero TDS), including calcium/magnesium removal for hard water, PFAS, and fluoride.

-• PUR Plus → Best for affordable lead + pesticide reduction, a balanced middle ground.
+• PUR Plus → Best for affordable lead + pesticide reduction, a balanced middle ground without full hard water removal.

 Written by Metin Karal